allenpoon/youtube-enhancer/README.md

-# youtube-replayer
+# youtube-enhancer

 ## Chrome Extension only

 ## Feature
 1. Auto HD: switch to Highest resolution automatically
 2. Custom range loop/crop: detail see [Input format](#input-format)
-3. Auto save range
+3. Auto save video setting
 4. Auto loop/crop if it set to loop in that video last time
-5. A-B Repeat button
+5. A-B Range setup button
+6. Auto update timer if video event is triggered
+7. Support changing playback rate

+## Build

+1. Clone this repository
+2. Update src/*
+3. Use bash in *nix or Ubuntu on Windows 10
+  - ```bash translate.sh````

 ## Install

+### From source

+1. Download and extract from [lastest release](../../releases/latest)
-1. Go to chrome://extensions/
+2. Go to chrome://extensions/
-2. Enable Developer mode
+3. Enable Developer mode
-3. Load unpacked extension...
+4. Load unpacked extension...
-4. Select this Directory
+5. Select extracted directory

+### From Chrome extension store

+Not yet available

 ## Input format
 - (empty)